MicrosoftDocs/data-api-builder-docs/data-api-builder/relationships.md

 }
 ```

-where each book returns also the series it belongs to.
+Where each book returns also the series it belongs to.

 ### Many-To-Many Relationship